kimberly-0/kimberly-0/README.md

 # Hi there 👋

-I'm a Software Engineer in the financial services industry with a strong focus on quality, ownership, and continuous improvement.
+I'm Kimberly, a Software Engineer in the financial services industry with a strong focus on quality, ownership, and continuous improvement.
 Delivered in high-impact regulatory reporting teams, led releases early in my career, and earned recognition for exceptional technical capability, high-quality work, and team contribution.
 Currently part of an internal career development programme to grow into future leadership.

 * 📍 Based in London, UK
 * 📫 Contact me via [LinkedIn](https://www.linkedin.com/in/kim-d/)